San Jose is the capital of Silicon Valley and the third largest city in Northern California.

 Baylands is outside of San Jose in the City of Sunnyvale.
-This park has a unique blend of naturally preserved wetland areas, with a traditional city park's picnic and playground areas.
+This park uniquely blends naturally preserved wetland areas, with a traditional city park's picnic and playground areas.

 Baylands Park provides over seventy acres of parkland, offering active recreation, pathways, and picnic areas for families and large groups.

-An additional 105 acres of seasonal wetlands is protected as a Wetlands Preserve, providing habitat for plants and wildlife.
+An additional 105 acres of seasonal wetlands are protected as a Wetlands Preserve, providing habitat for plants and wildlife.

 My favorite feature at this park is a bridge to nowhere – it is actually a boardwalk that jots into the wetlands.
-As you walk along this path, you can enjoy the views and the many kinds of waterfowl.
+Walking along this path, you can enjoy the views and the many kinds of waterfowl.